jpicht/keycloak-group-password-policy/README.md

 # keycloak-group-password-policy
-This keycloak extension (currenty developed and tested against version 6.0.1) aims to create the possibility to assign additional password rules to user groups, extending the rules attached to the realm, _not_ replacing them.
+This keycloak extension (currenty developed and tested against versions 6, 8-15, 18) aims to create the possibility to assign additional password rules to user groups, extending the rules attached to the realm, _not_ replacing them.